Waveform Analysis Using Sampling

 July 8, 2019

 Sampling is one of many methods to perform signal analysis.
-Similar to other analysis methods, sampling takes a waveform x(t) apart into weighted components.
+Similar to other analysis methods, sampling separates a waveform, x(t), into weighted components.
 Typically, the components are the basis for the waveform.
-The weights are called Fourier coefficients (even if we are not using a Fourier transform).
+The weights are called Fourier coefficients, even if we are not using a Fourier transform.

 where each 𝜙n(t) is a basis vector (function) and each ⟨x(t) | 𝜙n(t)⟩ is a Fourier coefficient.

 In the case of the inverse discrete-time Fourier transform (IDTFT), the set of all functions, 𝜙n(t) ≜ eiwn, is the basis.
 The set of all values, ⟨x(t) | 𝜙n(t)⟩, is the DTFT of x(n), as shown in Figure 1.5.